AbhishekSuryawanshi/venkateswara-app-privacy/privacy-policy.md

 The app uses Google Firebase Firestore to store and synchronize certain app features such as:
 	•	Tirumala crowd status updates
-	•	devotional chant counters
+	•	Devotional chant counters
-	•	configuration data
+	•	Application configuration data

-Firebase may collect limited technical information such as device type or IP address as part of its infrastructure services.
+The app does not collect or store personal information in Firebase.

+Firebase is a third-party service provider.
 You can review Firebase privacy practices here:

 https://firebase.google.com/support/privacy

+⸻

+Location Information

+The app may temporarily access the device’s precise location when a user submits a Tirumala crowd update.

+Location is used only to verify that the user is within the Tirumala temple area before allowing the submission of a crowd update.

+Location data is not stored, transmitted, or associated with any personal identity.

 ⸻